fpl/lovergine.com/posts/2024-08-02-the-shattered-internet.md

 title: The shattered Internet
 date: 2024-08-02 13:00
-tags: digital rights, rant, internet
+tags: books, digital rights, rant, internet
 summary: The problem with the Internet as it has become
 ---